Government Contracting Attorneys

 Administrative Issues in Government Contracting

-During the life of a government contract, a contractor may be faced with any number of administration issues.
-Our attorneys are familiar with cost and pricing analysis, FAR requirements and compliance matters.
-In the course of audits and investigations, our clients value our knowledgeable and timely advice as they respond to governmental inquiries.
+During the life of a government contract, a contractor may be faced with any number of administration and legal issues.
+Our attorneys are familiar with cost and pricing analysis, FAR requirements, and compliance matters.
+During audits and investigations, our clients value our knowledgeable and timely legal advice as they respond to governmental inquiries.

 Protecting the Contractors’ Interests

-Government contracting carries its own unique risk set of contentious issues for which capable legal counsel is essential to protect the contractor’s interests.
-These include bid protests, qui tam and false claim actions, contract suspensions and terminations,employment laws and policies specific to government contractors, and FOIA requests.
+Government contracting carries its own unique risk set of contentious legal matters for which capable counsel is essential to protect the contractor’s interests.
+These include bid protests, qui tam and false claim actions, contract suspensions and terminations, employment laws and policies specific to government contractors, and FOIA requests.
 The experience and insight provided by our government contracts attorneys have made us that essential counsel for our clients facing these challenges.

 Range of Business Services

-Contracting with the government is a great opportunity for small businesses.
-Our lawyers regularly advise businesses considering organizing under various Small Business Administration programs, including 8(a) Business Development, Veteran Owned Small Business (VOSB), Service Disabled Veteran Owned Small Business (SDVOSB) and Women Owned Small Business (WOSB and ED/WOSB).
+Contracting with the government is a great opportunity for small businesses and independent contractors.
+Our lawyers regularly advise businesses considering organizing under various Small Business Administration programs, including 8(a) Business Development, Veteran Owned Small Business (VOSB), Service-Disabled Veteran Owned Small Business (SDVOSB) and Women Owned Small Business (WOSB and ED/WOSB).
 We help our clients navigate the organizational, governance and operational rules that are key to small business contracting.

 Principal drafter of the brief of intervener.
 The court adopted the arguments in the intervener's brief and upheld the board's determination that a railroad's rates in conjunction with a bottleneck movement were unreasonable.